-Romantic nationalism profoundly transformed the intellectual culture of Europe.
-Similar to other well-studied cases of the global diffusion of culture, such as Protestantism (Becker et al. 2020), democratic ideals (Wejnert 2005), or more recently neo-liberalism (Fourcade-Gourinchas and Babb 2002), romantic nationalism was extraordinarily consequential for the political organization of the world.
+Romantic nationalism profoundly transformed the intellectual culture of the modern world.
+Similar to other well-studied cases of ideational diffusion, such as Protestantism (Becker et al. 2020), democratic ideals (Wejnert 2005), or more recently neoliberalism (Fourcade-Gourinchas and Babb 2002), Romantic nationalism was extraordinarily consequential for the political organization of modernity.